shngli/Database-apps/SQL/Week 13 Views/Views_Quiz.md

 **Explanation:**
 In order to be updatable according to the SQL standard, a view must:
-•	Have only one table T in its top-level FROM clause
+1. Have only one table T in its top-level FROM clause
-•	Not use SELECT DISTINCT in its top-level FROM clause
+2. Not use SELECT DISTINCT in its top-level FROM clause
-•	Include all attributes from T that do not permit NULLs
+3. Include all attributes from T that do not permit NULLs
-•	Not refer to T in subqueries
+4. Not refer to T in subqueries
-•	Not use GROUP BY or aggregation
+5. Not use GROUP BY or aggregation

+Eg.
+* `A view "ExecutiveStar" containing the name, gender, and executive license number of all individuals who are both stars and executives.` This view requires more than more one table in its top-level FROM clause, making it not updatable.
+* `A view "StudioPresInfo" containing the studio name, executive name, and license number for all executives who are studio presidents.` This view requires more than more one table in its top-level FROM clause, making it not updatable.
+* `A view "GenderBalance" containing the number of male and number of female movie stars.` Views involving aggregation are not updatable.
+* `A view "RichExecInfo" containing the name, address, and net worth of all executives with a net worth of at least $10,000,000.` License number is a primary key for MovieExecutive; its value cannot be NULL, and thus it must be included in any view over MovieExecutive.
+* `A view "NewYorkWealth" containing the average net worth of movie executives whose address contains "New York".` Views involving aggregation are not updatable.
+* `A view "SameBirthday" containing pairs of movie star names where the movie stars have the same birthdate.` This view requires two instances of MovieStar in its top-level FROM clause, making it not updatable.
+* `A view "Birthdays" containing a list of birthdates (no duplicates) belonging to at least one movie star.` Name is a primary key for MovieStar; its value cannot be NULL, and thus it must be included in any view over MovieStar.
+Furthermore, the view requires SELECT DISTINCT.